dh1tw/arsctl/README.md

 ![Screenshot of arsctl in action](http://www.dh1tw.de/wp-content/uploads/2015/01/Screen-Shot-2014-11-13-at-02.06.42.png)

-The library has used in several major contests at [ED1R](http://www.ed1r.com) and has proven to be stable.
+The library has been used in several major contests at [ED1R](http://www.ed1r.com) and has proven to be stable.

 ## Documentation
 You can find a detailed description of arsctl on [DH1TW's blog](http://www.dh1tw.de/network-accessible-rotators).
 The source code is also well documented.